 Recommended by Marta from Learning Escapes

-Our favourite place for an afternoon with the kids in Paris is the family friendly Jardin des plantes.
-Located in the 5th arrondissment, close to the famous Sorbonne University, the jardin is the city’s botanical gardens and is popular with families, who come in to enjoy its unusual vegetation, museums and play areas.
+Our favourite place for an afternoon with the kids in Paris is the family-friendly Jardin des Plantes.
+Located in the 5th arrondissement, close to the famous Sorbonne University, the jardin is the city’s botanical gardens and is popular with families, who come to enjoy its unusual vegetation, museums, and play areas.

 This park is indeed a bit of a treat for kids.
-As well as the zoo, the jardin has a small playground with a kiosk for snacks and some thematic gardens where kids can learn about plants from different parts of the word.
-One that is likely to be a hit with young children is the Alpine garden which has meandering paths and allows you to get a glimpse of the wallabies in the enclosure just beside!
+In addition to the zoo, the jardin has a small playground with a snack kiosk and some thematic gardens where kids can learn about plants from different parts of the world.
+One that is likely to be a hit with young children is the Alpine garden, which has meandering paths and allows you to get a glimpse of the wallabies in the enclosure just beside!

-The jardin also has a famous merry go round: here, you don’t ride on a horse or a plane but rather, you sit on a prehistoric giraffe or even on a dodo!
-The merry go round is known for its unusual animals and pays homage to the scientists whose achievements are celebrated in the nearby Natural History Museum.
+The jardin also has a famous merry-go-round: here, you don’t ride on a horse or a plane but rather sit on a prehistoric giraffe or even on a dodo!
+The merry-go-round is known for its unusual animals and pays homage to the scientists whose achievements are celebrated in the nearby Natural History Museum.

 9. Cite des Sciences and Parc de la Villette